vogonsorg/q2dos/readme.txt

   Don't bother ripping the tracks from the Reckoning CD, as they're a mix of the tracks on the Q2 and Ground Zero CDs.
 Everything else will be taken care of internally.
-* Mouse wheel code is from HoT and since mouse wheel code varies from mouse driver it will not be enabled by default.
-We've already had reports that it works, but not 100% properly.
-I can't really do much more for you.
-  DOS was made in a time where mouse wheels didn't even exist.
+* Mouse wheel:  The code is from HoT.
+If you use the latest beta version of cutemouse, which  is 2.1b3 (ctmouse21b3.zip), the wheel should work nicely.
+  We tested with the 2.0-alpha and 2.1-beta versions.
+We automatically detect and use the wheel if it is present.
+To disable the wheel, use the command line argument -nowheel.
+  - Note: As of cutemouse-2.1-beta4 version (cutemouse21b4.zip), the wheel is not enabled by default: you must use their /O switch.
 * MEMSTATS command will report available Physical and Virtual Memory in Mb.
   You will notice the number will never rise, this is on purpose.
   Please read the DJGPP FAQ @ http://www.delorie.com/djgpp//v2faq/faq15_2.html